anushkasw/LLM4RE/README.md

 # LLM4RE: A Data-centric Feasibility Study for Relation Extraction

-This repository contains code associated with the paper ["LLM4RE: A Data-centric Feasibility Study for Relation Extraction"]([https://ieeexplore.ieee.org/document/10747504](https://aclanthology.org/2025.coling-main.447/)).
+This repository contains code associated with the paper ["LLM4RE: A Data-centric Feasibility Study for Relation Extraction"]([https://ieeexplore.ieee.org/document/10747504](https://aclanthology.org/2025.coling-main.447/)) published in the Proceedings of the 31st International Conference on Computational Linguistics.